 The system we use is called Open Banking and is regulated by the FCA.
 You’ll be able to choose which information you share with us - and can withdraw your consent at any time.
 The best thing about Open Banking is that it relies on your current financial situation, rather than penalising you for poor credit decisions you made years ago.

-If you key worker and are struggling to get a loan, apply online now.
+If you are employed and are struggling to get a loan, apply online now.
 Or, if you have a question, contact a member of our friendly team.